diegopalencia-research/english-verbs-nlp/README.md

 ## The Problem

-English past tense pronunciation follows a hidden phonetic rule that most learners — and most teachers — never make explicit.
+English past tense pronunciation follows a hidden phonetic rule that most learners (and most teachers) never make explicit.
 The -ed suffix has three distinct sounds, and which one applies is determined entirely by the final **phoneme** of the base verb, not the final letter.

 This system makes that logic searchable, audible, and machine-verifiable.
 It is grounded in Chomsky & Halle (1968) and validated with a trained Random Forest classifier on a custom 473-entry dataset.